-Rosacea tends to be a chronic condition, and, untreated, its symptoms may gradually worsen over time.
-Fortunately, there are several treatment options available for this condition at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD, serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida.
+Rosacea is a chronic condition, and, left untreated, its symptoms will gradually worsen over time.
+Fortunately, there are several treatment options available for this condition at Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, serving residents of Melbourne, Indialantic, Viera, Brevard County, the beaches, and nearby communities in Central Florida.

 What is Rosacea?

 Rosacea is a complex inflammatory skin condition that causes facial redness, swelling, and bumps.
 Treatment varies according to what type of rosacea is being treated and the extent of the condition.

 The most common symptom of rosacea is a flushed, red face with sensitive skin that may burn or sting.
 Some patients may exhibit small bumps and pimples or acne-like breakouts.
 In advanced cases, the skin becomes coarser and thicker, with a bumpy texture, particularly around the nose.
 Ocular rosacea affects the eyes, producing dry, red, irritated eyes.

 What causes Rosacea and how can it be prevented?